Agile Flight Emerges from Multi-Agent Competitive Racing: Experiments

-Overall, these experiments show that in single-agent drone racing, dense rewards are necessary, confirming the finding of prior work~\cite{Song23Reaching,kaufmann23champion}.
-However, dense rewards are challenging to tune as the track complexity increases, e.g., in the presence of obstacles.
+Overall, these experiments show that in single-agent drone racing environments, dense rewards more reliably converge to competitive policies than sparse rewards, confirming the finding of prior work~\cite{Song23Reaching,kaufmann23champion}.
+Neither sparse nor dense rewards, however, consistently discover obstacle-free trajectories across tracks.
+Additionally, dense rewards are challenging to tune as the track complexity increases, e.g., in the presence of obstacles.
 While for static obstacles (as in our experiments) one could circumvent this problem by first doing coarse path planning and tracking the planned path, this solution is not general.
 For example, this heuristic would fail if the track requires avoidance of dynamic obstacles.